-- new buildings are to meet the target carbon dioxide emission rate (TER) or Target Primary Energy Rate (TPER) calculated under standard 6.1 using National Calculation Methodology (NCM) tools such as SBEM1 - systems (up to 45 kW heat output) are to comply with the Microgeneration Certification Scheme standards that enable building owners to receive payments under UK Government initiatives
+- new buildings are to meet the target carbon dioxide emission rate (TER) or Target Delivered Energy Rate (TDER) calculated under standard 6.1 using National Calculation Methodology (NCM) tools such as SBEM1; or - systems are to comply with voluntary standards or incentive schemes, such as the Microgeneration Certification Scheme standards2.

 The guide includes some supplementary information that identifies good practice design and installation standards that exceed the minimum standards in this guide.
-Microgeneration Certification Scheme standards2 are one example of good practice standards.